-SMGH continued its indoor, greenhouse and outdoor cultivation at full capacity during the quarter.
-It focused on the production of CBD, CBG and THC biomass and seeds.
+SMGH continued its indoor, greenhouse and outdoor cultivation at about 30% of its capacity during the quarter.
+It focused on the production of CBD and THC biomass and THC seeds.
 SMGH currently operates cultivation facilities that includes 340,000 square feet of shadehouse and outdoor space and 20,000 square feet of customized greenhouse space.